rosenbergm/6502sim/README.md

 ### Print device

 The emulator is capable of printing out ASCII characters.
-When a byte is stored at `FFFB`, it is both stored in the and printed out to standard output.
+When a byte is stored at the print device address (default is `FFFB`), it is both stored in the and printed out to standard output.

 Use the `PRINT` macro in [`print.inc`](examples/includes/print.inc).